 Why it matters

-• Mayor Johnson's executive order establishes ICE-Free Zones, limiting federal immigration enforcement on city property amid rising tensions.
+- Mayor Johnson's executive order creates ICE-Free Zones, limiting federal immigration enforcement on city property, reflecting local resistance to federal authority.

-• Illinois Governor Pritzker's lawsuit against federal troop deployment highlights state-local authority conflicts and public safety debates.
+- Illinois Governor Pritzker's lawsuit against federal troop deployment highlights state-level opposition to federal immigration enforcement and local crime management.

 What’s next

-• City officials will report any federal attempts to use city property for immigration enforcement.
+- City officials will report any federal attempts to use city property for immigration enforcement, reinforcing local control.